Restorative Dentistry – Philadelphia, PA

 With a dental bridge, it’s possible to replace either a single tooth or several teeth in a row.
 The restoration is actually made of multiple prosthetic teeth connected to each other.
 The crowns at both ends are meant to rest on the natural teeth that are still in your mouth; this gives your new teeth stability when you use them to bite and chew.

 Many people with several missing teeth rely on dentures to continue living their lives as normal.
-If you choose to get a prosthetic from Dentex Dental, you won’t have to worry about your new teeth slipping; each prosthetic is 100% custom-made to ensure a stable and comfortable fit.
+If you choose to get a prosthetic from Dentex Dental of Philadelphia, you won’t have to worry about your new teeth slipping; each prosthetic is 100% custom-made to ensure a stable and comfortable fit.
 We can use full dentures to replace an entire row of teeth, or alternatively, you can get partial dentures if you still have most of your teeth.